mattbloem007/iboga.org/src/content/posts/2024-11-26-ibogaine-and-iboga-what-you-need-to-know-seth-fitzgerald-from-the-drug-classroom-gives-a-detailed-description-of-ibogas-effects-history-pharmacology-and-more.md

 ---
 template: blog-post
-title: "\"Ibogaine and Iboga: What You Need To Know.\" Seth Fitzgerald from The Drug Classroom gives a detailed description of Iboga's effects, history, pharmacology, and more. "
+title: "\"Ibogaine and Iboga: What You Need To Know.\" Seth Fitzgerald from The Drug Classroom talks about Iboga's effects, history, pharmacology, and more. "
 slug: /thedrugclassroomvideo
 date: 2024-11-26 12:28
 postType: